pauloacs/DLpisoFoam/README.md

   ```sh
   $ docker run -it --rm <image_name> bash
   ```
   This will create a Docker container and launch a shell.
-Inside the /home/foam directory, you'll find the solvers and a test case.